-This Baked Peach-Champagne Risotto with Scallops is just as creamy and dreamy as the stove-top kind, but it requires NO stirring!
-Delicately flavored with peach, champagne and chives, this risotto is to die for delicious!
+This Baked Champagne Risotto with Scallops is just as creamy and dreamy as the stove-top kind, but it requires NO constant stirring!
+Delicately flavored with champagne and chives, this scallop risotto is beyond delicious!

 Risotto is one of those comforting dishes that I absolutely adore, but slightly dread preparing.
 Much like eggs benedict… delicious, but hollandaise from scratch?
 Pain in the rear!
 The constant stirring (or whisking for hollandaise)… I need a nap or a shoulder massage just thinking about it.